shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 {% include product %}'s delivery infrastructure is optimized to deliver a large number of customer Webhooks and has a number of mechanisms in place to ensure optimal performance and reliability for all our customers.
 When a Webhook delivery is made, we examine the time that it took for the endpoint to respond.
 This metric, along with information about the volume of deliveries being processed, is combined to determine whether your Webhook endpoint is performing at a sustainable rate.

-Your consumer response times to deliveries will impact webhooks throughput for your site.
+Your consumer response times to deliveries will impact Webhooks throughput for your site.

 Each site is allowed 1 minute of response time per minute.
-If all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.
+If all configured consumer endpoints for a site take the full 6 seconds to respond, Webhooks deliveries for that site will be throttled to 10 per a minute.

 When a high rate of overall throughput is needed, consumer endpoints should be designed according to the following model:
  1. Receive the request